MJKWoolnough/sudoku/README.md

 ```
 Solve allows the creation of a non-standard Sudoku puzzle and solves it.

-data is the puzzle information, layed out left to right, then top to bottom
+data is the puzzle information, laid out left to right, then top to bottom

 chars is any valid 'character' the puzzle uses - 0 is used for an unfilled space